 Here at SeniorLiving.org, we take a focused approach when deciding which topics to cover.
 In other words, we are selective and discerning, only researching and creating resources around senior-friendly solutions that truly make a difference.

-Also, if we don’t have an expert advisor who is highly-qualified to give advice on a topic, we will not even consider it.
+If we don’t have an expert advisor who is highly-qualified to give advice on a topic, we will not even consider it.
 That illustrates just how important accuracy and reliability is to us and to our readers.

 Credibility is very important to us.
 That’s why we have a team of expert advisors who are committed to rigorous research and creating in-depth resources.
 But credibility isn’t enough by itself.
 The truth is, seniors and their loved ones face real challenges in life, and they deserve a compassionate voice.
-So our goal is to meet seniors where they’re at — with quality research that’s communicated in a fun and kind-hearted way.
+So our goal is to meet older adults where they’re at — with quality research that’s communicated in a fun and kind-hearted way.

 Credibility and compassion are not at odds with one another.
 Rather, they are a powerful duo when it comes to providing trustworthy advice and overall peace of mind.
-We believe that seniors who are equipped with the right resources, communicated in the right way, can age with dignity and independence.
+We believe that older adults who are equipped with the right resources, communicated in the right way, can age with dignity and independence.
 So we strive to combine both credibility and compassion in all of our editorial efforts.

-While so many so-called experts share half-baked research, the research we conduct is 100% fact-based.
+While so many so-called experts share half-baked research, the research we conduct is 100 percent fact-based.
 And there’s a big difference between the two.
 Our high editorial standards leave no room for carelessness.
 Therefore, we never make assumptions in our research.
 We triple check our work.
 And our experts back up claims and facts with credible sources.

 Not all sources are created equal.
-Here at SeniorLiving.org, we only use verified sources in our research, guides, tools, and other resources.
+Here at SeniorLiving.org, we use only verified sources in our research, guides, tools, and other resources.
 Wherever appropriate, we also cite and/or link to the source to further establish credibility and to “show our work.”

 Our experts have chosen senior care as their life’s work.
 They have family members in their golden years, and they know just how critical it is to get the right advice at the right time.
-This is just a small handful of the countless reasons why we only create and publish honest research and recommendations.
+This is just a small handful of the countless reasons why we create and publish honest research and recommendations only.
 To do otherwise would go against everything we love and hold true.